yacovonthego/yacovonthego/README.md

-- 👋 Hi, I’m @yacovonthego
+- 👋 Hi, I’m Yakov, thanks for stopping by
-- 👀 Passionate about JS and music
+- 👀 Passionate about Web Development and Self improvment
-- 📫 TG: @yakovonthego
+- 📫 telegram: @wchtykv
 - 📫 mail: yakovonthego@gmail.com

 <!---